-Hach developed and launched the SC1000 Multi-parameter Universal Controller, a probe module for connecting up to 32 digital sensors or analyzers.
-However, their products are not compatible with smart phones yet; and we believe their price point is still prohibitive to consumers.
+Hach developed and launched the SC1000 Multi-parameter Universal Controller, a probe module for connecting a maximum to 32 digital sensors or analyzers.
+However, we believe their current price points are still cost prohibitive to consumers.

 Monnit Corporation offers a range of wireless and remote sensors.
 Many of Monnit's products are web-based wireless sensors that usually are not portable because of their power consumption.
 Also, the sensors' real-time updates are slow; and we believe security of the web-based sensor data acquisition also may be a concern.
 In addition to purchasing the device, consumers usually have to pay monthly fees for using web-based services.